What is pair programming and why do you require pair programming tools?

 - Security : A secure code repository to share and access libraries, code snippets & other artifacts is essential for effective collaboration.
 You should definitely check out CloudRepo for this.

 A definite outcome of using collaboration technologies is the boost in business productivity.
-With a myriad of code collaboration tools available in the market, below is a handpicked list of collaborative coding tools.
+With a myriad of code collaboration & pair programming tools available in the market, below is a handpicked list of collaborative coding tools.